tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/saving-plots-r.md

 {{% /codeblock %}}

 ### Step 3: Close the Graphics Device
 Finalize your file by closing the graphics device.
-This stepsaves and closes the file, ensuring your plot is stored as intended:
+This step saves and closes the file, ensuring your plot is stored as intended:

 {{% codeblock %}}
 ```R